DarthTimothee/netvlad-reproduced/index.md

 ![Original paper results](/netvlad-og-plots.png)

 Looking at the graphs, we notice that our off-the-shelf accuracies are similar, but become comparatively lower after training.
+Especially alexnet has significant lower accuracies in our model compared to the original paper.
+After running the experiments, we realized that we only used an input resolution of size 224x244, but alexnet is trained on images of resolution size 256x256.
+We are not sure if this difference is significant enough to explain the difference in result, and a new experiment would be needed to test this hypothesis.

+We also tested the accuracy when we remove the pooling layer entirely and only use the base network.
+Surprisingly, the accuracies are the best in all cases when compared to the same architecture which does use a pooling layer.
+A downside of not using any pooling, is that the output dimension is higher, and thus slower to compare against the rest of the database images.
+The higher dimensionality might also explain why the accuracy is this high, since all the features of the images are being used to compare the output vectors.

 ## Conclusion